Instructor: Shawn Van Every

-I love having WiFi available and I think it is a valuable tool for use in the classroom.
-Unfortunately, it can very easily be a distraction as well.
-We are going to be exploring a variety of models for live interaction online and therefore laptops will prove very useful not to mention for taking notes and following along with examples.
-We should though be courteous to one another and when we have outside guests, during discussion or student presentations laptops use should be curtailed.
+I think laptops and mobile devices are a valuable tool for use in the classroom; unfortunately, they can very easily be a distraction.
+We are going to be exploring a variety of models for live interaction online and therefore laptops and mobile devices will prove very useful not to mention for taking notes and following along with examples.
+We should though be courteous to one another though and when we have outside guests, during discussion or student presentations laptop and phone use should be avoided.

 We will have weekly assignments that are relevant to material from the previous class.
-Due to the nature of the assignments, it is likely that you will want to work with other students as well as participate with the projects of your fellow students as "audience" members.
+Due to the nature of the assignments, it is likely that you will want to work with other students as well as participate with the projects of your fellow students as testers.

 Attendance is mandatory.
 Please inform me via email if you are going to miss a class.
-Habitually showing up late for class or an excessive number of absences will adversely affect your grade.
+Habitually showing up late for class or absences will adversely affect your grade.
 Two lates equals one absence and two unexcused absences will lead to a failing grade.

 As if I haven't said this enough.
 This class will be participatory, you are expected to participate in discussions and give feedback to other students both in class and participate with their projects.
 This (along with attendance) is 20% of your overall grade.

-Starting on the 3rd class, we will have weekly student projects.
+Starting on the 3rd class, we will have weekly group project presentations.
 I will divide the class up into groups and each week one or two groups will be expected to present and have the class test a project utilizing technology from the previous class.
-Some ideas are to reimagine chat with emoji, develop a multiplayer game, put on a live interactive game show, and so on).
+Some ideas are to reimagine chat with emoji, develop a multiplayer game, put on a live interactive game show, and so on.

 Class will culminate final projects.
-It is expected that these will be both technology and content driven.
-Projects such as the development of a tool or a vehicle for live interaction will be considered but should be used in combination with content elements.
+It is expected that these will be both technology and concept driven.

 Introductions What is the "live" web?
 (Synchronous vs. Asynchronous)